-Our energy mix is getting cleaner all the time.
-We’re closing coal-fired power plants, converting some sites to gas, sourcing lots of green electricity from renewable producers, and beginning to build wind and solar farms ourselves.
+Our electricity mix is getting cleaner all the time.
+We're closing coal-fired power plants, converting some of them to gas, sourcing lots of green electricity from renewable producers, and beginning to build wind and solar farms ourselves.
+We're also exploring options for our gas-fired power plants to operate climate-neutrally.
+These options include converting them to run on green hydrogen or biofuels or capturing and storing their carbon emissions.
+This would make our key capability – providing flexible power – carbon neutral.

-It’s all part of our commitment to making our power business in Europe carbon-neutral by 2035.
-We intend to be at least halfway there by 2030.
+It’s all part of our commitment for our entire business to be carbon-neutral by 2040.
+We intend to be more than halfway there by 2030.

-Uniper is also a leading European gas player with a diversified portfolio amounting to roughly 400 TWh long-term contracted volumes annually.
-In addition, we’re a pacesetter in scaling-up Europe’s hydrogen economy.
+Uniper is also a leading European gas merchant with a diversified portfolio consisting of roughly 200 TWh of long-term contracts, LNG, and short- and medium-term market transactions.
+In addition, we're a pacesetter in establishing Europe's hydrogen economy.

 Below are breakdowns of our generation mix and our earnings by energy source